cognitivetech/ollama-ebook-summary/Healing-Fragmented-Selves-Trauma-Survivors_Mistral-7B-v0.2.md

 7. **Dissociative Splits** allow individuals to maintain voluntary and deliberate separation between different parts of their personality, ensuring the normal life part's judgments don't influence the child parts' choices.

-### Supporting a Functioning Adult Normal Life Self Josh’s ashamed
+### Supporting a Functioning Adult Normal Life Self

 1. **Josh's inner child** was asked to adapt to his adult life: business office, home, wife, and children.
 2. The child part observed how people treated Josh with respect and importance.